Doing SCA rapier in Japanese

 Because it complies with the necessary protection standards, I can wear the shitagi under any of my existing Japanese garb.
 Hanging kosode sleeves and underarm vents are not a safety issue.
 I authorized in a silk kosode Iíd hand dyed and decorated.
 Iíve fought in hakama and kosode, hakama and kariginu.
 I can feel incoming blows calibration-wise.
 I havenít snagged any blades on garment openings.
 As long as Iíve got something long enough on top to provide coverage under the hakamaís ďdoorknob catchers,Ē Iím good to go.
 If anything, my clothing is far more at risk from rolling around on the ground from a theatrical death.

-is white handkerchief linen with a double layer of the 7 oz. unbleached linen
+handkerchief linen with a double layer of the 7 oz. unbleached linen under it.

 The three fan mon was done with a fabric paint pen and the calligraphy ("Honor,